Skip to content

 Why is Pastoral Care Needed Now More Than Ever?

-Today’s world faces family and relationship turmoil, injustices, increased isolation and loneliness, a lack of community and overall divide.
-Social media, the global pandemic, heightened political divisions and increased violence all could be considered parts of the suffering occurring in people’s lives.
+Today’s world faces family and relationship turmoil, injustices, increased isolation and loneliness, a lack of community, and an overall divide.
+Social media, the pandemic, heightened political divisions, and increased violence all contribute to suffering occurring in people’s daily lives.

-The increased polarization is affecting people every day, and our communities are hurting, with some feeling like they have no one to confide in.
-In fact, a study published in the American Sociological Review states that the average person in the U.S. only has one close friend, whereas one in four people report they have no confidantes at all.
+Many people feel like they have no one to confide in.
+A study published in the American Sociological Review revealed that the average person in the U.S. only has one close friend and one in four people report they have no confidantes at all.
+Leading close-knit church communities, and offering pastoral care can help people heal and create communal bonds with one another.

-Churches have witnessed a divide and a decrease in attendance, elder numbers and new church openings.
-However, pastoral care can help those who feel they have no one to turn to.
-Even if someone is hurting and is unable to attend worship; even if they haven’t been to church in a while; even if they feel like they’ve neglected or gotten lost in their faith; pastoral care can help guide and heal suffering.
+Pastoral care can help these struggling communities who feel they have no one to turn to.
+Even if someone who is hurting is unable to attend worship; even if they haven’t been to church in a while; even if they feel like they’ve neglected or gotten lost in their faith; pastoral care can ease their suffering.

 What is Expected of Pastoral Care Practices?

 • Spiritual care.
-Simply put, spiritual care is attending to a person’s spiritual or religious needs as they cope with pain, loss, loneliness or illness by helping them heal physically and emotionally and regain their sense of spiritual well-being.
+A minister brings relief to the situation by inserting God into the conversation about the person’s suffering and offering healing through sacred rituals.
+They attend to a person’s spiritual or religious needs as they cope with pain, loss, loneliness, or illness by helping them heal physically and emotionally and regain their sense of spiritual well-being.

-• Praying with and for others.
-Prayer during times of sickness, hurting and healing can be extremely powerful and comforting.
-Pastoral care offers a safe space to pray with those in their own location and who may not be able to physically attend worship.
+• Prayer with and for others.
+Prayer during times of sickness, hurting, and healing can be extremely powerful and comforting.
+Pastoral care offers a safe space to pray in community with those who may not be able to physically attend worship.

-Each of these responsibilities and duties play an important role in pastoral care, as pastoral care can serve the needs of many different people, such as:
+Each of these responsibilities and duties plays an important role in pastoral care, as pastoral care can serve the needs of many different people, such as:

 • The sick and homebound